Admissions Committee Review

 Applicants who are recommended by the Admissions Review Committee as alternates within a discipline are not to be considered admitted.
 They are considered for admission on a space-available basis, subject to the approval of the Admissions Review Committee or its designee.

 Appeal of Admissions Decision

 As described above, the selection process for the AFI Conservatory is complex and involves decisions and judgments regarding creative potential and commitment.
 These judgments are based on professional expertise and experienced knowledge of the AFI Conservatory program and are not subject to appeal except in cases where issues of process and specific factual error occur; the Conservatory will consider appeals solely on these grounds.
-Appeals should be addressed to the Vice Dean, Enrollment Services and should specify the factual basis of the appeal and all related information.
+Appeals should be addressed to the Director, Admissions and should specify the factual basis of the appeal and all related information.
 The Dean and the Conservatory policies committee, which governs the academic affairs of the AFI Conservatory, will consider appeals.

 Because enrollment numbers must be limited due to curriculum resources and needs, and admission is allowed for fall term enrollment only, appeals must be submitted within thirty days of the original notification of the applicant's admission status.